NielsIH/ImageMapper/README.md

   -   Option to replace an existing map with imported data (maintaining map ID).
   -   Handles legacy import files (without content hashes) as new maps.
   -   Detects and skips duplicate markers during merge, while adding new photos to existing markers.
+- ✅ **Enhanced: Advanced Export Options**:
+  -   Introduced a dedicated modal for map export options.
+  -   Allows users to select specific days for marker and photo export.
+  -   Option to export selected day(s) into a single combined JSON file.
+  -   Option to export each selected day into separate JSON files.

 ### Phase 3: App Settings & Customization ✅
 - ✅ Comprehensive, tabbed settings modal for centralized configuration.